IEavan/syncer/README.md

 ## Example Usage
 On Server: python3 syncer.py --dest --port 45454 test\_dest
-On Client: python3 syncer.py --dest --port 45454 test\_source
+On Client: python3 syncer.py --source --port 45454 test\_source

 It's important that these commands are run in this order, as the client expects the server to be running.